 - Insulin response also increases so blood sugar should remain normal or low.

-- Peripheral insulin resistance may also develop over the course of pregnancy and gestational diabetes is thought to reflect a pronounced insulin resistance of this sort.
+- Gestational diabetes is thought to reflect a pronounced insulin resistance of this sort.

-- Venous return in the inferior vena cava can be compromised in late pregnancy if a woman lies flat on her back.
+- Venous return in the inferior vena cava can be compromised in late pregnancy if a woman lies flat on her back due to pressure from the uterus, resulting in reduced stroke volume and cardiac output.
 This is relieved by lying in the left lateral position.
+Reduced cardiac output can compromise fetal blood supply.

 - Many women have a third heart sound after mid-pregnancy.